gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Update stakepool parameters on the blockchain
+## Update StakePool Parameters on the blockchain

 If you wanna update you pledge, costs, owners or metadata on a registered stakepool just do the following